singharpt/zodiac/README.md

 - [x] The user can search for items with a specific attribute

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented required features:

 <img src='https://github.com/singharpt/zodiac/blob/main/gif_walkthrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.

 ## License